waterdrinkerAP/deathland/Deathland_lore.md

 that he must continue further out of the white room.
 Kavadar goes through a short tutorial of the basic movements.
 Kavadar meets his first enemy and learns how to hit them with a basic attack.
 Kavadar keeps killing more enemies on his way.
-During that time he is introduced to verdure 1) potions (that he will be finding from time to time throughout the game).
+During that time he is introduced to [verdure](#game-dictionary) potions (that he will be finding from time to time throughout the game).
 Eventually he faces an enemy that is holding a unique-looking red sword.
 Kavadar kills him and receives the sword.
 He also receives a body.
 He discovers that with that body he is way stronger.
 Kavadar continues to go deeper in what looks like a dungeon, solving puzzles, going through obstacles and dealing with enemies.
 After some time he reaches an old stone sign that says:<br/>
 "If life is what you seek you shall fear not keep.
 Deep ahead life awaits behind Deathland's heavy gates"<br/>
 Kavadar:<br/>